Money markets slowly increase bets on a further ECB rate hike

 By Stefano Rebaudo

-Sept 12 (Reuters) - Euro zone government bond yields steadied on Tuesday while money markets slowly increased their bets on an additional rate hike by the European Central Bank.
+Sept 12 (Reuters) - Euro zone government bond yields were mixed on Tuesday while money markets slowly increased their bets on another rate hike by the European Central Bank.

-Investors are almost evenly split about this week's decision as ECB euro short-term rate (ESTR) forwards price in a 45% chance of 25 basis points (bps) EURESTECBM1X2=ICAP from around 40% the day before.
+Investors are almost evenly split on whether the ECB will raise interest rates on Thursday with euro short-term rate (ESTR) forwards pricing in a 45% chance of a 25 basis point (bps) hike EURESTECBM1X2=ICAP, from around 40% the day before.

-They are more certain about an ECB move by year-end pricing an around 80% chance EURESTECBM3X4=ICAP, with no further tightening afterwards.
+Money markets price in a bit more than an 80% chance EURESTECBM3X4=ICAP of an ECB move by year-end, with no further tightening afterwards.
 It was at 75% on Monday.

+German investor sentiment unexpectedly improved in September, according to the economic sentiment index of the ZEW economic research institute.

+The September ZEW and other surveys, "support our euro area recession call," Nomura economists said in a research note.

 German wholesale prices fell for the fifth month in August due to lower prices for mineral oil products, data from the federal statistics office showed on Tuesday.

-The Brent crude futures held above $90 a barrel on Tuesday after reaching that level for the first time in 10 months last week as Saudi Arabia and Russia announced they would extend voluntary supply cuts.

-Analysts argued that investors were positioning for Thursday's ECB policy meeting and crucial inflation data in the U.S. on Wednesday.

-"A hawkish tone from the U.S. CPI data and a hike from the ECB could give front-end rates a larger lift this week and provide the ingredients for a brief curve-flattening episode," said Benjamin Schroeder, senior rate strategist at ING, in a research note.
+"A hawkish tone from the U.S. CPI data and a hike from the ECB could give front-end rates a larger lift this week and provide the ingredients for a brief curve-flattening episode," said Benjamin Schroeder, senior rate strategist at ING.

 U.S. inflation figures could add to a growing view that the Federal Reserve will keep interest rates steady when policymakers meet next week.